mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 This profile provides a good opportunity to talk about a scheduling *failure*;
 things went a bit wrong here.
-Towards the beginning we quickly recenter several images (Numba is fast) however then as some workers finish all of their work the scheduler erroneously starts to load balance, moving images from busy workers to idle workers.
+Towards the beginning we quickly recenter several images (Numba is fast), taking around 300-400ms for each block of twenty images.
+However as some workers finish all of their allotted tasks, the scheduler erroneously starts to load balance, moving images from busy workers to idle workers.
 Unfortunately the network at this time appeared to be much slower than expected and so the move + compute elsewhere strategy ended up being much slower than just letting the busy workers finish their work.
 The scheduler keeps track of expected compute times and transfer times precisely to avoid mistakes like this one.
 These sorts of issues are rare, but do occur on occasion.

-We check our work and see that, indeed, our images are better centered with each other.
+We check our work by averaging our re-centered images across time and displaying that to the screen.
+We see that our images are better centered with each other as expected.

 ```python
 skimage.io.imshow(recentered.mean(axis=0))